orenbenkiki/flameview/README.md

   above the relevant graph cell.
 This allows attaching arbitrary data to each cell.
-For example, it is possible to display both CPU time (as the measurements) and invocations count (in the tooltip), similarly to the output of gprof.
+For example, it is possible to display both CPU time (as the measurements) and invocations count (in the tooltip), similarly to the output of `gprof`.

 * The output is an interactive file, using HTML rather than SVG.
 As a result, there is no need to specify the size of the graph in advance.
 Instead it always spans the full width of the browser's window.

 * Selecting (clicking on) a cell restricts the view to the subset of the graph rooted in the selected cell.
-Clicking on the bottom "all" cell views all the graph.
+Selecting the bottom "all" cell views all the graph.

   Control-clicking a cell allows for de/selecting multiple cells.
 The currently